[Review by Jeremy Grayson]

 Still, The West Wing’s tunnel vision could often grow sanctimonious, and even the Sorkin-to-Wells transition didn’t broaden the show’s governmental scope.
 If anything, Season Five increased the focus on the White House as a singular entity, ignoring long-term problems and far-reaching implications in a misguided attempt to maintain the show’s signature optimism.

 But after struggling through a host of weak plots and anonymous themes, we finally arrive at “Talking Points,” an episode that gives us as good a glimpse into real-world politics as any other episode in the series.
-Simply put, it’s a Season Five episode done right.
+As with “The Supremes,” it’s a Season Five episode done right.

 Like most other West Wing episodes, “Talking Points” stays rooted to the White House.
 But the White House it shows us is more destabilized than usual.
 The storylines are centered around themes of outsourcing, disenfranchisement, and media corruption – concepts that haven’t been utilized very often in the show’s past.
 And even when the episode does foray into the familiar, the writers know how to keep us guessing.